-A question I receive to my Bedford law firm is what shows up on an employer background check in Texas.
+A question I receive to my Texas law firm is what shows up on an employer background check in Texas.
 Employers are increasingly performing background checks on job applicants in Texas.
 They look at both credit information and criminal backgrounds.
 There is considerable confusion about what employers can legally see in a background check in Texas.
 There is a lot of misinformation on the internet about what shows up in an employment background check.
 Today’s post addresses the criminal background check in an employment background check in Texas.

 Why Texas employers conduct criminal background checks

 Employers have two simple reasons they conduct criminal background checks.
 First, employers want to hire employees they can trust.
 Between an employee convicted for theft and without a theft conviction, most employers will choose the employee without.
 After all, the employer doesn’t want to make it easier for somebody to steal from it.
 Second, employers can be liable for hiring an employee with a criminal history who damages property or injures somebody.
 (When discovering the history would have avoided hiring the employee.)

 A good example of this is a school bus driver who has a criminal record for sexual abuse of children.
 If the school district fails to conduct a criminal background check and hires the employee it will almost certainly be found negligent in hiring the driver if the driver then sexually abuses children on the bus or at the school.

 These legitimate justifications for background checks balance against the opportunity for individuals to start over.
 The lack of opportunity for employment makes it more likely that a person will return to crime to survive.
 To balance competing interests, Texas and federal law sets limits on how employers may use criminal background checks.